5 Ways To Make B2B Pricing Analytics Generate Immediate Profit Value 💳

 Be clear about the value

-Pricing teams ultimately want to price accurately; so, they need to be clear about how price optimization analytics can help sales win more sales.
-Therefore, the best price analysis and data tools can give the sales team and their managers a window.
-For example, into individual performance against targets, show where there are performance gaps.
-Then, identify specific opportunities to close those gaps while providing concrete recommendations on pricing.
+Ultimately, pricing teams want to price accurately.
+So be clear about how B2B pricing analytics can help them do just that.
+Remember, the best price analysis and data tools can give the pricing team and the top management a window.
+For instance, into individual performance against targets, identify the performance gaps and determine certain opportunities to close those gaps.
+At the same time providing definite pricing recommendations.

-3. Make it easy to use and understand
+3. Ensure it’s easy to use and understand

-Make sure that the insights you want to make available are convenient to access and easy to understand for the managers.
-The insights generated by B2B pricing analytics, for example, should be embedded into the tools the sales team is currently using; no one wants to learn how to use another tool.
-Pricing analytics dashboards must be simple to understand and clear on recommended actions.
+Ensure that the data you want to make available can be easily accessed and understood by both the pricing team and managers.
+For instance, the insights generated by analytics should be incorporated into the tools the pricing team is presently using (as no one wants to learn how to use another tool).
+Pricing analytics dashboards should be easy to understand and clear on recommendations.

 4. Start with the data that are easily accessible

 5. Set up a team mentality

-Throughout the process, companies usually find that addressing the general mindset, as well as the working style of people involved, is critical to success.
-That includes providing immediate feedback and developing incentives that reward the use of data.
+Usually, companies find that throughout the process, dealing with the overall mindset and working style of the people involved is vital to success.
+That involves providing real-time feedback and creating incentives that reward the use of data.

 Creating the perfect data set can be time-consuming and frustrating.
 Thus, successful programs should start with the data that are easily accessible in one system; or in systems that are already integrating well with each other.

-B2B companies are slow to accept all that big data has to offer.
-That is because they’re unclear about what’s possible or are intimidated by the complexity.
-However, the rivals that are ready to move are empowering their sales team with insights that will translate to the bottom line.
+B2B companies are slow to accept all that big data can provide.
+That is because they’re not clear about the possibilities or are intimidated by its complications.
+However, the rivals that are ready to move are allowing their pricing team with data and insights that will translate to the bottom line.

 When your pricing strategy is not working out because of data integration problems or skills shortages, give us a call and we’ll assess on improving your company’s B2B pricing strategy.
 Don’t miss out on this opportunity.